Aurcereal/WaterSimulation/README.md

 Small gifs in a table could work well for cross compare, Premiere Pro Export -> CloudConvert

 TODO: More particles on debug demo crashing waves red for fast

+### Fluid Rendering

+To render our fluid particles in a way that looks like fluid, I used two different techniques: raymarching, and a screenspace technique from a (GDC PRESENTATION??).
+I implemented the raymarching technique first.
+It works by taking the density field from the simulation, caching it in a texture every frame, and using a fullscreen shader to raymarch the cached density field.
+We shoot rays out from the camera, refract and reflect them on the water using Fresnel's law, calculate the density along rays going through the water, and compute how light is extinguished from the sun to the camera.
+I referred to THIS (FRESNEL PAPER FROM SEB LAGUE) paper for information on how light interacts with fluid.